-- o "adapting, as appropriate to the needs of an eligible child under this part, the content, methodology, or delivery of instruction- - To address the unique needs of the child that result from the child's disability; and - To ensure access of the child to the general curriculum, so that the child can meet the educational standards within the jurisdiction of the public agency that apply to all children."
-43
+- Specially designed instruction means - o "adapting, as appropriate to the needs of an eligible child under this part, the content, methodology, or delivery of instruction- - To address the unique needs of the child that result from the child's disability; and - To ensure access of the child to the general curriculum, so that the child can meet the educational standards within the jurisdiction of the public agency that apply to all children."
+35 - Specially designed instruction includes standard protocol dyslexia instruction (as defined by TEA's "Dyslexia Handbook: Procedures Concerning Dyslexia and Related Disorders") and other types of direct dyslexia instruction including evidence-based reading programs or curriculums purchased or developed by the District that are aligned with all instructional methods and components for dyslexia instruction as described in the Dyslexia Handbook.
+These evidence-based dyslexia programs include instructional methods that are simultaneous and multisensory (visual, auditory, kinesthetic, and tactile); systematic and cumulative; explicit; diagnostic and taught to automaticity; synthetic; and analytic.
+36

-The general curriculum and educational standards that "apply to all children" in BRAZOS ISD are the Texas Essential Knowledge and Skills (TEKS) as well as the Brazos's Policy EIE(Local).
-44 The state-wide assessments that determine a student's progress toward meeting those educational standards are the State of Texas Assessments of Academic Readiness (STAAR).
+The general curriculum and educational standards that "apply to all children" in BRAZOS ISD are the Texas Essential Knowledge and Skills (TEKS) as well as the District's Policy EIE(Local).37 The state-wide assessments that determine a student's progress toward meeting those educational standards are the State of Texas Assessments of Academic Readiness (STAAR).